2025 Annual Conference Schedule

 Product Manager Engines, WinGD

-The AEA’s Certification Scheme has made steady progress since our 2024 annual conference, where we explored design decisions made in the development of the pilot system.
-In this session, we provide a full overview of the Certification Scheme as it enters pilot operations.
-Audience members will find out more about joining the pilot, more details about how the certificate registry will be used, and how the Scheme can be utilized by companies along the ammonia value chain.
+The AEA’s Ammonia Certification System has made steady progress since our 2024 annual conference, where we explored design decisions made in the development of the pilot system.
+In this session, we provide a full overview of the System as it enters pilot operations.
+Audience members will find out more about joining the pilot, more details about how the certificate registry will be used, and how the System can be utilized by companies along the ammonia value chain.

 Featuring